pralayaPanta/AI-900/1-Fundamental of Machine Learning.md

     - anamoly detection

 #### Clustering
+- grouping unlabeled data based on similarities and differences
 - identifies similarities between observations based on their features, and groups them into discrete clusters.
 - most common clustering algorithm is **_K-mean_** clustering
 - Example